DNNCommunity/DNNDocs/content/administrators/import-export/export-site/index.md

 # Export a Site

+> [!Note]
-Note: An export can take time depending on the selected components and the size of the site.
+> An export can take time depending on the selected components and the size of the site.

 ## Prerequisites